1995 Atlanta Falcons season

 The Falcons’ pass defense gave up 4,541 yards through the air in 1995, which was a league record until 2011.
 The Falcons’ defense faced a total of 650 pass attempts, the most all time.
 The 405 passes completed against Atlanta in 1995 are fifth-most in NFL history.
 Still, Atlanta's points surrendered was 19th in the league, and its point-differential for the season was +13.

 Falcons receivers Eric Metcalf, Bert Emanuel, and Terence Mathis became the third trio of teammates with over 1,000 receiving yards in the same season – a rare occurrence, with only five such trios in NFL history (as of 2021).
+This is the oldest Falcons roster in team history, at an average of 28.5 years old.